Itai-Nelken/PiApps-terminal_bash-edition/README.md

 ## To Do:
 #### Note that some things marked as done are only on the beta.
 - [x] install and uninstall (remove)
+- [x] multi-install and multi-uninstall (multi-remove)
+- [ ] merge install/uninstall and multi-install/multi-uninstall (respectively): detect if single app or a list of apps provided.
 - [x] list-all
 - [x] list-installed
 - [x] list-uninstalled (thanks to the new pi-apps `api` script).